 I have been renting kayaks for more than ten years, and knew I didn't want a roof rack on my aerodynamic Prius, nor did I want to lift and store two hard shell kayaks.
 My wife steadfastly refused to go kayaking with me if I bought an inflatable boat, due to a bad experience many years ago before we met.

 It was Sea Eagle's 180 day guarantee that sealed the deal, and she agreed to go kayaking just once with me in an inflatable.
-After five minutes in our 330 (I had to buy two!) , she agreed she was wrong and had a great time.more ▼
+After five minutes in our 330 (I had to buy two!) , she agreed she was wrong and had a great time.show full review ▼

 In the two weeks we've owned 330s, I've gone four times, and she's gone twice (due to her schedule).
 When she found out that I went kayaking today with our mixed terrier who normally doesn't care for water--she wants to go tomorrow--and to bring Taters, too!

 I'm really happy I bought these two boats, and as my teacher-summer vacation starts in another week.
 I see lots more kayaking in our future.